 · Sympathetic nodes (ganglia) are divided into two groups:

-· From the nodes thoracic nerves leave to the organs of the chest cavity, heart nerves and celiac(internals) nerves heading into the abdominal cavity to the nodes celiac(solar) plexus.
+· From nodes thoracic nerves extend to the organs of the chest cavity, cardiac nerves and pregnant(visceral) nerves, heading into the abdominal cavity to the nodes celiac(solar) plexuses.

-From nodes lumbar depart:
+·From nodes lumbar region depart:

 Prevertebral nodes are located in the abdominal cavity as part of the autonomic nerve plexuses.
 These include: